Art, culture, scientific heritage: what you won't want to miss…

 Atome Hotel

 At the end of the 19th century, Dmitri Mendeleev made his mark on the history of science by developing a periodic table of the various known chemical elements.
 The web documentary *Atome Hotel* offers a fascinating journey of discovery into these elements that govern life on Earth and the universe around us.
-Documentaries, scientific news, quotes from “atomic” literature, audio clips… As you explore each room of this virtual hotel, investigate to learn everything about the 114 elements identified to date… Website
+Documentaries, scientific facts, quotes from “atomic” literature, audio clips… As you explore each room of this virtual hotel, investigate to learn everything there is to know about the 114 elements identified to date… Website

 Light and Shadow